elewites/CryptoApp/README.md

 4. If the user wants to explore an individual coin more in depth, they can do this by clicking on the more info buttons.

-There they will have access to additional information for each coin such as
+There they will have access to additional information for each coin such as:

 - Price range within last 24h (low and high)
 - circulating supply, total supply, and max supply